LouisMattis/Milestone-Project-1/README.md

 # My Workout Coach Website

-This is the main website for the My Workout Coach application, it's designed to be reponsive and accessible on a range of devices, making it easy to navigate for potential customers and partners.
+This is the main website for the My Workout Coach application, it's designed to be responsive and accessible on a range of devices, making it easy to navigate for potential customers and partners.

 # User Experience (UX)